tailogs/cli_text_editor/README.md

 8. Compile the program and test syntax highlighting by creating a file with your language's extension and entering any code into it.

 ### Version Changes
 - **v1.0**:   Initial version with all basic functionality ready.
 - **v1.1**:   Added more supported programming languages; separated code into files; improved color highlighting functionality.
 - **v1.1.1**: Fixed cursor not appearing upon exiting program version.
 - **v1.1.2**: Fixed tab display issue in version output.
 - **v1.1.3**: Corrected all warnings displayed by compiler in version output.
 - **v1.1.4**: Changed file encoding to Windows 1251; fixed display of Russian characters.
 - **v1.1.5**: Fixed compiler warning issue.
 - **v1.1.6**: Expanded list of keywords, functions, and headers for C and C++ languages.
 - **v1.2**:   Improved character coloring in console along with cursor visibility.
 - **v1.2.3**: Now spaces in Makefile (and other files) can be replaced with tabs using command: clite <filename> --repair
 - **v1.3.4**: Added an explorer that makes navigating project directories easier.
+- **v1.3.7**: Speeded up the opening of the conductor.
+I saved the current path.
+Added the "debugMouse" variable to reduce the weight of the "logfile.log" file.

 ### License